-ACTION BY that it was the assessment service delivery model we majority service change. would remain involved in which will be used across nce 2020. □The Committee was advised nt of HIS that a continuation of this ould not meet the threshold for a The Committee was informed that HIS piloting a new approach to engagement S NHS Scotland.
-This would include sal to move out of business continuity · · · · · · · · · · · · · · · · · · · Finance, provided an update on the vice Contract with a financial value of tender had been selected wing the tender process, a preferred d.
-The contract was now in a standstill oplier/unsuccessful bidder had supplier status. ured that appropriate legal guidance had ate on the outcome of this dispute would e. due to SLAs in place with other Health ry regarding the accrual of funds across m our new auditors EY.
-Scottish Government fully endorsed the position in t decision from the current mittee that the previous auditors and the y supported the treatment in place and the accounts.
-Mr Neil expected a auditors providing a formal position in ere not in agreement at this stage with unts. pers that she and Mr Neil were very clear and noted the meeting with the Ernst & 4 June to discuss further.
+ACTION BY place within NHSGGC since 2020. □The Committee was advised that it was the assessment of HIS that a continuation of this service delivery model would not meet the threshold for a majority service change.
+The Committee was informed that HIS would remain involved in piloting a new approach to engagement which will be used across NHS Scotland.
+This would include taking forward the proposal to move out of business continuity arrangements.
+Item 3: Laboratory Managed Service Contract Mr Colin Neil, Director of Finance, provided an update on the Laboratory Managed Service Contract with a financial value of circa £25m per annum and involved 60 suppliers.
+Mr Neil advised that following the tender process, a preferred tender had been selected.
+The contract was now in a standstill period as the existing supplier/unsuccessful bidder had challenged the preferred supplier status.
+The Committee were assured that appropriate legal guidance had been sought and an update on the outcome of this dispute would be provided in due course.
+Item 4: External Audit Mr Neil highlighted that, due to SLAs in place with other Health Boards, there was a query regarding the accrual of funds across 2020-21 and 2021-22 from our new auditors EY.
+Mr Neil assured the Committee that the previous auditors and the Scottish Government fully supported the treatment in place and endorsed the position in the accounts.
+Mr Neil expected a decision from the current auditors providing a formal position in the near future as they were not in agreement at this stage with the treatment in the accounts.
+Mrs Grant assured members that she and Mr Neil were very clear of the implications here and noted the meeting with the Ernst & Young on Wednesday, 14 June to discuss further.
 NOTED 37.
-Public Inquiry Update te ed the 'Public Inquiry Update' presented Director of Corporate Services and investigating the construc n the Scottish Hospital Inquiry ction of both the Queen Elizabeth ous, the Royal Hospital for Children and
+Public Inquiry Update The Committee considered the 'Public Inquiry Update' presented by Ms Elaine Vanhegan, Director of Corporate Services and Governance.
+Ms Vanhegan reported on the Scottish Hospital Inquiry investigating the construction of both the Queen Elizabeth University Hospital Campus, the Royal Hospital for Children and